AN ADVOCATE MUST TUNE IN AND PAY ATTENTION TO WHAT IS HAPPENING.

 - Paint a picture of where you are going.
 It is important to have one either of your own or of your group’s.

 God didn’t say to Moses, “Go to the promised Land.”
 God told him he could take his people to a land of milk and honey, two staples in the diet of the Hebrews.
 God painted a picture.
-Share your picture.
-Sometimes it becomes their picture.
+Share your picture of the outcome of your advocacy.
+Sometimes it becomes the group’s picture.
 Sometimes it becomes a peg to hang their ideas on.
 Sometimes you need to reframe the picture or just wrap it up and take it back to the office for another day.

 Consider your Options